RobertWojtowicz/export2garmin/README.md

   - Email User (used account for Garmin Connect);
   - Upload Date and Upload Time (to Garmin Connect);
   - Difference Time (between measuring and uploading);
-  - Battery status in V and % (ESP32-Mi Body Composition Scale 2 only);
+  - Battery status in V and % (ESP32 - Mi Body Composition Scale 2 only);
   - Impedance;
-  - Impedance Low (Xiaomi Body Composition Scale S400 only);
+  - Impedance Low (Xiaomi Body Composition Scale S400 only).
-  - Heart rate (Xiaomi Body Composition Scale S400 only).
 - Supports multiple users with individual weights ranges, we can link multiple accounts with Garmin Connect.

 ### 1.2.
 Omron module: